DigiMatChem/paper-exchange-heuristics-in-magnetic-materials/README.md

 determines the minimum number of samples required for a n_structures-dependent analysis of KS test results that yields a p value sample standard deviation below 0.01 for all n_structures.
-Together with the results from [2_get_n_structures-dependent_p_value_MP_determine_n_sampling_per_size.py](statistical_analysis/MP/2_get_n_structures-dependent_p_value_MP_determine_n_sampling_per_size.py), 1,000 repetitions are determined for this analysis
+Together with the results from [2_get_n_structures-dependent_p_value_MP_determine_n_sampling_per_size.py](statistical_analysis/MP/2_get_n_structures-dependent_p_value_MP_determine_n_sampling_per_size.py), 1,000 repetitions are determined for this analysis.
 - [3_plot_n_structures-dependent_p_values_test_statistics_and_sample_size_MAGNDATA.py](statistical_analysis/MAGNDATA/3_plot_n_structures-dependent_p_values_test_statistics_and_sample_size_MAGNDATA.py)
 plots p values, test statistics d and the true KS test size (FM and AFM bond angle occurrences) as a function of n_structures.
 In the SI, these results are compared to